How to Check Your WordPress Hotel Website with Security Ninja Plugin

-And such a detailed info is available for each test-run.
+And such detailed info is available for each test run.
 You are also advised to use an auto fixer for each issue, but this is a paid module.
 However, I think you can get by without it since it’s a better option to take actions selectively, consciously (at least for parameters that don’t require technical knowledge).

 I think even those more techy solutions are completely doable.
 In most cases, you’ll just need to replace, add or edit code snippets in the website files via FTP or child theme.
 Like in the following example: